shekharbiswas/AI-Product-Management/Human_Factors_in_AI.md

 - Store predicted by image recog. if individual shoppers are pregnant or not.
 - Then sell baby products adv to them.

-After being fined for failing to keep user privacy, Googke started awareness comics https://federated.withgoogle.com/
+After being fined for failing to keep user privacy, Goog. started awareness comics https://federated.withgoogle.com/